JoshCheek/synseer/Readme.md

 * Allow ordering of the games
 * Better gradient of games
 * Style the numbers at the top of the page
-* return on the main page takes you to the next challenge, "r" repeats the challenge

 ## MIT License